Halal groceries online delivery

 The Meatery carries a selection of prime halal beef from Australia, New Zealand, and even Argentina.
 The cheapest cut you can get here starts from $11 for a steak so it’s relatively affordable.

 If you’re a hotpot fan but have limited options out there, you can still make your own extravagant halal hotpot at home.
-You can get 400g of Wagyu MS 9+ Brisket shabu-shabu for just $32.
+You can get 200G of Full Blood Wagyu MS 9+ Picanha Yakiniku for $36.
 It’s a steal, considering MS 9+ means the meat comes with a ton of decadent marbling.

 You can have this shabu-shabu set-up on your dinner table at home